FC Universitatea Cluj: History

-The 2007–08 Liga I season, the first season of Liga I in the last eight years for "U" Cluj was a tough one.
-The club did not manage the promotion very well, and at the end of a tumultuous season the club finished in 18th place, the last one, with only 17 points, returning to Liga II.
+The 2007–08 Liga I season was the first season in Liga I for "U" Cluj since the 1999-2000 season, following an eight-year absence from the top division.
+The club struggled with the promotion and finished the season in 18th place, the last position, with 23 points, resulting in relegation back to Liga II.

 The 2008–09 Liga II season was a transition one and "U" was saved from relegation to Liga III in the last round, after a 3–0 victory against Arieșul Turda while the main contra-candidate ACU Arad ended only 1–1 at home against Bihor Oradea, a match which was followed by a major scandal.
 Bihor Oradea accused ACU Arad of trying to fix the match, a victory being enough for the team from Arad to save from relegation.

-In the summer of 2009 "U" Cluj was taken over by Florian Walter, owner of Romprest Service which is one of the leaders of the facility management sector in Romania.
+In the summer of 2009 "U" Cluj was taken over by Florian Walter, owner of the facility management company Romprest Service.
 After only one season under the ownership of Walter, "U" Cluj was promoted to Liga I finishing second in the 2009–10 Liga II season.

 In the new season, "U" Cluj demonstrated that was much better prepared from an administrative and sports point of view and managed to finish 2010–11 Liga I season in eighth place, far away from the relegation area.

 The 2011–12 Liga I season brought "U" to another area of its existence.
 Well known and valuable players like Mircea Bornescu, George Galamaz, Gabriel Boștină, Marian Cristescu, Ovidiu Hoban, Gheorghe Grozav, Laurențiu Marinescu and Tony were bought by the club and the objective was qualification in the UEFA Europa League. Șepcile Roșii finished only in seventh place and failed to achieve the objective, but they got the best ranking of the club in the last 26 years.